 - Salzburg, Austria (1283m ASL + 46m AGL) – 100 kW – 712 km

-The following list contains tropospheric ducting highlights received using Körner 19.3:
+The following list contains tropospheric ducting highlights received with Körner 19.3:

 - 100% land-line tropo ducting from central France featuring Bourges-Neuvy @ 1350+ km,

-- Sweden / Finland / Norway: lots of stations up to 1200+ km received across Baltic Sea, incl.
+- Sweden / Norway: lots of stations up to 1200+ km received across Baltic Sea, incl.
 NRK Petre from Lyngdal @ 1020 km, up to 40 dBf (read full report),

-- Croatia @ 1000+ km, received during extremely strong tropo from the Balkans (read full report),
+- Croatia @ 1000+ km, received during very strong tropo from the Balkans (read full report),

-- …and many, many other stations which are listed in my tropo log.
+- …and many, many other stations which are listed in my DX log.

-Regarding the Sporadic-E propagation, the highest signals I have ever received were around 70 dBf:
+Regarding the Sporadic-E propagation, the highest signals I have ever measured were around 70 dBf:

 - 89.3 BBC Radio 2 – Holme Moss, 250 kW ERP – 72 dBf

-Körner 19.3 is indeed one of the best 87.5-108 MHz antennas ever designed.
-Unfortunately, I can’t take full advantage of its superb F/R ratio because of a strong multipath interference – metal roofs, high voltage lines and the worst – a nearby oil refinery with many chimneys and metal constructions.
+Körner 19.3 is definitely one of the best 87.5-108 MHz antennas ever designed.
+Unfortunately, I cannot take full advantage of its superb F/R ratio due to strong multipath interference – metal roofs, high voltage lines and the worst – a nearby oil refinery with many chimneys and metal constructions.

-This antenna is also somewhat suitable on OIRT (66-74 MHz) for me, as this frequency band is empty, so the F/R ratio is not very important.
-For the bottom of band (below 69 MHz) Körner 19.3 should be directed backwards, as the reflectors will act as a directors.
-For the top of band (above 70 MHz) it should be directed right ahead.
+This antenna is also somewhat suitable on OIRT (66-74 MHz), as this frequency band is empty, so the F/R ratio is not very important.
+For the bottom of band (below 69-70 MHz) Körner 19.3 should be directed backwards, as the reflectors will act as a directors.
+For the top of band (above 69-70 MHz) it should be directed right ahead.